Introduction to the Video Production Process for Public Health Professionals

 - Methods of Assessment:

-Participation (15%), Completion of critique of two videos (15%), Completion of a two-column script for a <5 min video on a health issue (70%)
+- 70% Completion of a two-column script for a <5 min video on a health issue

 - Instructor Consent: